-Wendy Shellito has almost twenty years of experience as Scientist and Project Manager in projects that involve groundwater quality, soil quality, air quality, environmental cleanup and remediation, and hazardous waste management.
+Wendy Shellito has over twenty years of experience as Scientist and Project Manager in projects that involve groundwater quality, soil quality, air quality, environmental cleanup and remediation, and hazardous waste management.
 Wendy’s specialty has been landfill compliance monitoring, due diligence consulting, Phase I and Phase II ESAs, data management and analysis, field sampling, and GIS.

 Christopher Page has seven years of experience in research and consulting.
 As Project Scientist, Chris assists and manages projects involving groundwater quality, soil quality, air quality, environmental cleanup and remediation, and hazardous waste management.
 With work experience and training in wetlands ecology and soil science, Chris also gets involved with wetlands assessment and plant inventories for permitting.
 Chris also has experience in indirect discharge and direct discharge/dewatering permitting.
 Chris’s technical skills include GIS mapping, GPS surveying, and he is learning CADD.

-Sam Cowan is a recent graduate of Middlebury College, with a BA in Geology (2016) focused in Environmental Geochemistry.
+Sam Cowan is a graduate of Middlebury College, with a BA in Geology (2016) focused in Environmental Geochemistry.
 During his senior year, Sam completed a thesis that delved into the geochemistry of the Champlain Valley Shales, and their potential impact on Vermont water quality.
 Sam joined Waite-Heindel to gain professional experience in the field and office, on the path to becoming a Professional Geologist.
 As Staff Geologist, Sam is involved in projects addressing groundwater, soil, and air quality, along with landfill monitoring.
 He is a functional member in the field, assisting in well and vapor point monitoring, and sample collection.
 At the office, Sam assists with, site research, data processing and analysis, and writing technical reports such as Phase I ESA reports.

-Sam currently lives in Burlington, and enjoys exploring the endless mountain bike trails and swimming holes that Vermont has to offer.
+Sam currently lives in Ferrisburgh, and enjoys exploring the endless mountain bike trails and swimming holes that Vermont has to offer.
 When winter comes, Sam can be found in the Green Mountains looking for first tracks.

-Hannah Weiss graduated with an M.S. in Natural Resources from the University of Vermont (UVM) in 2020.
+Hannah Weiss (she/they) graduated with an M.S. in Natural Resources from the University of Vermont (UVM) in 2020.
 She researched a climate-change adaptation that would allow a local Nordic ski center to begin their ski season on time – and once proving the physical feasibility, she analyzed for financial and environmental feasibility.
 She completed her B.S. in Environmental Science with a Geology concentration and a Mathematics minor from UVM in 2018.
 Hannah joined Waite-Heindel in 2021 as a Staff Scientist and is interested in the application of state and federal environmental regulations.
 She conducts field work for projects involving groundwater monitoring, vapor intrusion, soil sampling, and landfill monitoring.
-In the office she conducts site research, analyzes data, and writes technical reports such as Phase I ESAs, Phase II ESAs, groundwater/vapor monitoring reports, and Source Protection Plans
+In the office she conducts site research, analyzes data, and writes technical reports such as Phase I ESAs, Phase II ESAs, groundwater/vapor monitoring reports, and Source Protection Plans.

 Hannah also has a professional background in environmental/outdoor education and is passionate about teaching science/wilderness skills to folks of any age and background.
 She lives in Winooski with her partner Molly and about 30 house plants.
 In the summer she loves backpacking, paddle-boarding, and hammocking and in the winter she loves skiing, snow-shoeing, and hammocking.